 - Published research in computer science, logic, or mathematics.

-- A proactive research attitude, and an ability to generate productive new research ideas.
+- A proactive research attitude, and the ability to generate productive new ideas for research directions.

 A formal degree in mathematics or computer science is not required, but is recommended.

-Our recommended path for becoming a MIRI research fellow
+Our recommended path to becoming a MIRI research fellow

-Therefore, to demonstrate the research ability we seek in research fellow hiring candidates, applicants should aim to do one or more of the following things:
+To demonstrate the research ability we’re looking for in candidates, applicants should aim to do one or more of the following things:

 - Attend several meetings of the MIRIx group nearest you.

-- Study our research thoroughly enough that you can publish interesting new technical contributions on our IAFF forum.
+- Study our research thoroughly enough that you can publish interesting new technical contributions on the AI Alignment Forum.